christopher-evans/php-event/README.md

 # West\\Log

-A PHP event manager implementation for PHP 7.1+.
+A PHP event registry implementation for PHP.

 ## Autoloading